-You will have your colposcopy in a hospital out-patient department.
-It takes about 15 to 20 minutes and you can go home the same day.
+Colposcopy takes about 15 to 20 minutes and you can go home the same day.
+It is ok to drive afterwards.

-You might find it useful to bring a panty liner with you.
-You may have some light bleeding or discharge afterwards.
+Bring a panty liner with you - you may have some light bleeding or discharge afterwards.

-- you're having a period - you may need to reschedule your appointment
+- have your period - you may need to reschedule your appointment

-- you're pregnant - a colposcopy is safe but you may have to delay treatment
+- are pregnant - a colposcopy is safe but you may have to delay treatment

-- you want the examination done by a female doctor or nurse
+- want the examination done by a female doctor or nurse

 The colposcopy examination